 Another consideration is that these anti-nutrients affect the absorption of nutrients eaten at the same meal.
 Therefore to lower this risk, it is recommended to avoid eating large quantities of foods containing anti-nutrients at one meal, and to eat a balanced diet throughout the day with a variety of foods.
 For example, instead of eating two cups of bran cereal with milk for breakfast, choose one cup of cereal with milk and one cup of fresh berries.

 People who are at high risk for diseases related to mineral deficiencies, such as osteoporosis with calcium deficiency or anemia with iron deficiency, may wish to monitor their food choices for anti-nutrient content.
 Another strategy could be altering the timing of eating foods with anti-nutrients.
 Examples are to drink tea between meals instead of with a meal to reduce the chances of iron being poorly absorbed, or taking a calcium supplement a few hours after eating a high-fiber wheat bran cereal that contains phytates.

-Studies on vegetarians who eat diets high in plant foods containing anti-nutrients do not generally show deficiencies in iron and zinc, so the body may be adapting to the presence of anti-nutrients by increasing the absorption of these minerals in the gut.
+Some studies on vegetarians who eat diets high in plant foods containing anti-nutrients do not generally show deficiencies in iron and zinc, so the body may be adapting to the presence of anti-nutrients by increasing the absorption of these minerals in the gut.
+Still, other studies have shown that iron stores and blood zinc levels in vegetarians are typically below those of non-vegetarians.
+How well non-heme iron (the form found in plant foods) and zinc are absorbed in the body is impacted by the amount of inhibitors such as phytates.
+A review found that these inhibitors negatively affected the absorption of non-heme iron, varying from 1% to 23%.

 Keep in mind that anti-nutrients may also exert health benefits.
 Phytates, for example, have been found to lower cholesterol, slow digestion, and prevent sharp rises in blood sugar.
 Many anti-nutrients have antioxidant and anticancer actions, so avoiding them entirely is not recommended.
 [3,5,8]